-When selling your home in New Jersey, Brooklyn, Queens, Long Island, you will obviously want to get a great price for it.
+When selling your home in North Carolina & New Jersey, you will obviously want to get a great price for it.
 However you don’t want to price too high, and scare off potential buyers, nor do you want to price too low, losing out on thousands of dollars.

 There are proven methods and strategies we would like to share in this article.
 Keep reading to learn how to set your asking price.